nazan/time-capsule/readme.md

 #### Assumptions

 - Two redundant copies will be made for each slice of each key.
 Each slice of each key would be held by 3 different nodes in total.
+For simplicity and brevity I assume 3 redundant copies although 3 is not an ideal number of copies since its crucial that each redundant node should only be aware of part of the ring formation (as opposed to the entire ring).
 - Pointers that make up the ring formation are:
   - Each node will have a pointer to its immediate previous node.
   - Each node will have a pointer to its "next" node.